 Rock Creek is on a semester reporting schedule and will have two grading periods.
-Report cards will be sent home on January 30th, 2020 & June 16, 2020.
+Report cards will be available on ParentVue on February 5th, 2021 and June 22, 2021.

 Rock Creek has no formal dress code.
 Students are encouraged to practice healthy grooming habits, because good grooming fosters poise and self-assurance.